Everything You Always Wanted to Know About Generalization of Proof Obligations in PDR: Introduction

 \section{Introduction}

 In 2011, the verification engine PDR resp.
 IC3 was introduced~\cite{Brad:2011} and is nowadays widely considered as the most powerful algorithm for Hardware Model Checking.
 Apart from Hardware Model Checking, PDR is in use on lots of different domains, such as Software Model Checking, Hybrid Systems Model Checking, or AI Planning~\cite{Cima:2012, Hode:2012, Welp:2013, CGMT:2013, Birg:2014, Komu:2014, Suda:2014, Suen:2020}.
 It has been lifted to SMT on a wide range of theories.
-However, in the following we will look into bit-level PDR.
+However, in this work we restrict ourselves to bit-level PDR.

 The idea of PDR is to avoid the unrolling of the transition relation as in Bounded Model Checking (BMC)~\cite{Bier:1999} and to rather replace small numbers of large and hard SAT problems by many small and easy ones based on a single instance of the transition relation only.
 PDR repeatedly strengthens a proof by removing unreachable predecessors of unsafe states.
-Thereby, PDR tries to avoid enumerating single states, but puts a lot of effort in generalizing these predecessors to preferably expressive state sets.
-The algorithm's efficiency relies heavily on these generalization capabilities~\cite{EMB:2011, Grig:2016}.

-In this paper we put our focus on the generalization of candidate counterexample states, so called proof obligations (\pos{}), which have already been proven to reach an unsafe state, but should not be reachable from any initial state for the system to be safe.
+Thereby, PDR tries to avoid enumerating single states by putting a lot of effort in generalizing these predecessors to preferably expressive state sets.
+Firstly, PDR generalizes states which are predecessors of the unsafe states, so called \emph{proof obligations} (\pos{}). \pos{} have already been proven to reach an unsafe state, and should therefore not be reachable from any initial state for the system to be safe.
+Furthermore, PDR also generalizes states which are proven to be unreachable from the initial states.
+In this paper we put our focus on the generalization of \pos{} because PDR's efficiency relies heavily on these generalization capabilities~\cite{EMB:2011, Grig:2016} and in contrast to the generalization of unreachable states \cite{Brad:2011,Hass:2013,Ivri:2015}, the generalization of proof obligations did not receive that much attention in research lately.
 Since PDR is in use on such a great variety of applications, these domains pose different challenges to the generalization of \pos{}.
-Precise methods for the generalization of \pos{} would amount to pre-image computations requiring quantifier elimination.
+Exact methods for the generalization of \pos{} would amount to pre-image computations requiring quantifier elimination.
 Common methods approximate quantifier elimination and build on transition functions instead of general transition relations.
 However, we stress that this is insufficient for a great deal of problem domains.
-We discuss exact and approximative generalization techniques for circuits, reverted circuits, circuits with invariant constraints and general transition relations.
-Our contribution is as follows: